hschletz/Braintacle/INSTALL.md

 Some features are not supported and assumed not to be used in the database:

 - Braintacle does not implement different access privileges.
 Only administrators can log in, and newly created users will have admin privileges.
+Non-admin accounts will be deleted.

 - Very old accounts with a cleartext password will not work.
 Change the password for these accounts to use them.